darkiiee123/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory
+A script that deletes the directory my_first_directory that is in the /tmp directory